weleoka/ardeidae_hub/README.md

 General server specs and options:

-* Displays output on host machine terminal about operations.
+* Has modes for logging or displaying output on host machine terminal about operations.
+* Writes entries to logfile in text or JSON format.